 Yakushima is located below the southern tip of Kagoshima, and forms part of the islands of Kyushu Prefecture.

 Yakushima is one of Japan’s natural wonders, and is covered in verdant forests, home to some of the country’s oldest (and most enormous) cedar trees, which are thought to date back over thousands of years.
-Many travellers love to come and marvel at the size of these ancient trees, particularly Jomon Sugi, which is reportedly 7,200 years old.
+Many travellers love to come and marvel at the size of these ancient trees, known as 'Yaku sugi' (Japanese cedar) and the symbol of the island.

 As well as being covered in forest, this island is also brimming with another form of life – monkeys!
 The Yakushima macaque is indigenous to Yakushima Island, and can be found not only in the forests, but alongside the main roads which pass across the island.
 The monkeys have become very used to humans, which means it’s easy to take lots of photos of your furry friends.
 You’ll also see the monkeys interacting with local deer, who also scamper freely through the island’s forested pathways.